Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/using-security-controls.md

     kubectl exec -it $(kubectl get po -l app=loadgenerator -ojsonpath='{.items[0].metadata.name}') -- sh -c 'curl -m3 -sI www.bing.com 2>/dev/null | grep -i http'
     ```

-    All of these tests should succeed if there are no policies in place to govern the traffic for `dev` and `default` namespaces.

-2. Apply network policies to control East-West traffic.
+2. Apply network policies to control East-West traffic, including kubernetes policies for demo pods in `dev` namespace and calico policies for mircoservices of boutiqueshop in `default` namespaces.

     ```bash
     # deploy dev policies
     kubectl apply -f demo/dev/policies.yaml

     # deploy boutiqueshop policies
-    kubectl apply -f demo/boutiqueshop/policies.yaml
+    cactl apply -f demo/boutiqueshop/policies.yaml
     ```

     Now as we have proper policies in place, we can deploy `default-deny` as global network policy moving closer to zero-trust security approach.

     ```bash
     # apply enforcing default-deny policy manifest
-    kubectl apply -f demo/10-security-controls/default-deny.yaml
+    cactl apply -f demo/10-security-controls/default-deny.yaml
     ```
+    Note: The `default-deny` policy includes global egress policy which allow all namespaces to communicate to kube-dns pods.

 3. Test connectivity with policies in place.
+Expected Outcome:
+   - Connections between components in a single namespace should be allowed
+   - Cross-namespace and Internet connections should be denied

     This is the connection after we have network policy in place.
       ![global-default-deny](../img/global-default-deny.png)

     a.
-The only connections between the components within each namespaces should be allowed as configured by the policies.
+The only connections between components within each namespaces should be allowed as configured by the policies.

     ```bash
     # test connectivity within dev namespace